What Does CRM Mean in Recruiting?

 What is a CRM and what does it do?

 A CRM software helps you manage your external relationships, including contact information, sales opportunities, histories of past interactions, and more.
-This wealth of data helps you and your organisation keep tabs on a customer’s record for their entire lifecycle.
+This wealth of data helps you and your agency keep tabs on a customer’s record for their entire lifecycle.
 This kind of knowledge is essential for building and maintaining relationships, allowing you to give each relationship the individual focus it needs and scaling your ability to do so.

 A CRM keeps everything in one place rather than spreading information across inboxes, spreadsheets, or sticky notes.
 It can be installed on-premise or cloud-based.
 As technology evolves and more organisations look to a digitally transformed future, cloud-based CRMs are proving to be the more popular option.
 While an on-premise CRM requires an IT team to manage, upgrade, and troubleshoot the software, a cloud-based CRM hosts data remotely from a server.
 This fundamental difference means more accessibility, flexibility, and security, often saving valuable time and expenses.